kaikura/ImUs/README.md

 ![](resources/max_pat.jpg)

 At the beginning, a first layer of two synth created with Hybrid 3 by AIR Music Technology is played in loop.
 It is filtered with a low pass which cutting frequency is What the user will hear is that their physical presence have an effect on the sound landscape they're immersed in.
 The sound is generated and processed by MaxMSP.
-At the beginning, a first layer of two synth created with Hybrid 3 by AIR Music Technology is played in loop.
+At the beginning, a first layer of two synth, produced with Hybrid 3 by AIR Music Technology, is played in loop.
 It is filtered with a low pass which cutting frequency is controlled via OSC messages.
 The OSC value is sent to Max from a python program that take care of detecting the events on the playground.
-A second sample, produced with Diva u-he, is also controlled in the patch.
-This time is fade-controlled in order to complete the chord, in poliphony with the first sample.
+A second sample, produced with Diva by u-he, is also controlled in the patch.
+This time is fade-controlled in order to complete the sounscape, in poliphony with the first sample.
-Of couse, it is possible to upload whatever sample that are gonna be modulated in the same way.
+Of course, it is possible to upload whatever sample that will be modulated in the same way.

 ![](resources/hybrid.png)